snowplow-archive/snowplow.github.com/_posts/2015-xx-xx-snowplow-r71-stork-billed-kingfisher-released.md

 From this release onwards, our upgrades to `atomic.events` will always only mutate the existing table using `ALTER` statements.
 This is intended to make upgrades to existing Redshift databases much faster.

-To prevent confusion about the version of a particular `atomic.events` table, the table creation and migration scripts now add the version to the table as a comment using the [COMMENT][postgres-comment] statement.
+To prevent confusion about the version of a particular `atomic.events` table, the table creation and migration scripts now add the version to the table as a comment using the [COMMENT][redshift-comment] statement.

 <h2 id="other-improvements">9.
 Other improvements</h2>